Posted in Other about 2 hours ago.

 A global higher education leader in innovative teaching, research and public service, the

-University of North Carolina at Chapel Hill consistently ranks as
+University of North Carolina at Chapel Hill

-one of the nation's top public universities and is among is the top ten research universities in the nation for federal research expenditures as well as for federally funded social and behavioral sciences research and development.Here at Carolina, our highly skilled postdocs play a vital role in our research enterprise and towards our overall commitment to research excellence.
+and is among is the top ten research universities in the nation for federal research expenditures as well as for federally funded social and behavioral sciences research and development.Here at Carolina, our highly skilled postdocs play a vital role in our research enterprise and towards our overall commitment to research excellence.
 Across many disciplines, postdocs contribute to the intellectual vitality of the University.
 They provide innovative ideas and perspectives, foster a stimulating research environment and advance knowledge within their fields.
 Postdocs are crucial members of our scientific research workforce, contributors to our research outputs and an important reason why Carolina is one of the leading public research institutions in the country.UNC-Chapel Hill offers postdocs comprehensive

-medical and vision coverage, paid leave, and
+medical and vision coverage

-benefits and services that support professional development and a healthy work/life balance.
+that support professional development and a healthy work/life balance.
 Chapel Hill regularly ranks as one of the best college towns and best places to live in the United States, a reputation guided by the diverse social, cultural, recreation and professional opportunities that span the campus and community.

 The Department of Epidemiology is one of the seven departments located in the Gillings School of Global Public Health.
 The department's primary focus is to the development and application of research methods to understand the patterns and causes of health and disease, and the application of that knowledge to improving the health of populations.
 We provide strong training in research methods and opportunities for the application of epidemiology to a wide range of health problems through our research.
 The achievements of our faculty, staff, students, and alumni have enabled us to become one of the leading academic departments of epidemiology in the world.
 The department has 30 Tenured-Tenure Track / 7 Joint Tenure-Track Faculty, 25 Fixed Term / 3 Joint Fixed Term Faculty, 120 Adjuncts, 19 EHRA Non-Faculty, 15 Postdocs, 34 SHRA (Staff), 44 SHRA Temporary and 202 Students.
 The department's operating budget is 27 million a year.